ecatch-kyst/web/CONTRIBUTING.md

-# Contributing to e-Catch Kyst
+# Contributing to eCatch Kyst

-The following is a set of guidelines for contributing to e-Catch Kyst and its subsystems, which are hosted in the [ecatch-it2901](https://github.com/balazsorban44/ecatch-it2901) repository on GitHub.
+The following is a set of guidelines for contributing to eCatch Kyst and its subsystems, which are hosted in the [ecatch-it2901](https://github.com/balazsorban44/ecatch-it2901) repository on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents